-We continually evaluate our mix of course length.
-As we make these evaluations, we may market and sell courses with shorter or longer durations in order to balance among various goals, including satisfying student needs, driving revenue growth, and improving visibility of future earnings, which may affect our ability to increase our net revenues on a continuous basis.
-For example, if we increase the percentage of courses with longer durations in our total course offerings, our net revenues for a given period may reduce as an increasing part of our revenues may be deferred and recognized across longer periods.
-Any material change in our mix of course length could have a significant impact on our results of operations.
+The Group continually evaluates the mix of course length.
+As the Group makes these evaluations, the Group may market and sell courses with shorter or longer durations in order to balance among various goals, including satisfying student needs, driving revenue growth, and improving visibility of future earnings, which may affect the Group's ability to increase net revenues on a continuous basis.
+For example, if the Group increases the percentage of courses with longer durations in total course offerings, the Group's net revenues for a given period may reduce as an increasing part of the Group's revenues may be deferred and recognized across longer periods.
+Any material change in the mix of course length could have a significant impact on the Group's results of operations.

-Our ability to sell and market our services cost-effectively
+Ability to sell and market the Group's services cost-effectively

-We depend on our ability to sell and market our services in a cost-effective manner to maintain and improve our operating margins.
+The Group depends on the ability to sell and market the Group's services in a cost-effective manner to maintain and improve the operating margins.

-Sales and marketing expenses have historically represented a substantial portion of our total operating expenses.
-In 2019, 2020 and 2021, our sales and marketing expenses were RMB1,792.3 million, RMB2,123.6 million and RMB1,748.4 million (US\$274.4 million), respectively.
-The decrease in our sales and marketing expenses from 2020 to 2021 was mainly due to (i) lower spending on branding and marketing activities; and (ii) declined compensation expenses related to our sales and marketing personnel.
-Our sales and marketing expenses are primarily composed of marketing spending and expenses incurred in relation to sales and marketing personnel.
-Our ability to lower our sales and marketing expenses as a percentage of gross billings depends on our ability to improve sales and marketing efficiency and leverage our existing brand value and word-of-mouth referrals in our sales and marketing efforts.
-In 2019, 2020 and 2021, our marketing effectiveness ratio, as measured by dividing our marketing spending by our gross billings, was 40.2%, 46.9% and 41.6%, respectively.
+Sales and marketing expenses have historically represented a substantial portion of the Group's total operating expenses.
+In 2020, 2021 and 2022, the Group's sales and marketing expenses were RMB2,123.6 million, RMB1,748.4 million and RMB1,129.5 million (US\$163.8 million), respectively.
+The decrease in the sales and marketing expenses from 2021 to 2022 was mainly due to (i) lower spending on branding and marketing activities; and (ii) declined compensation expenses related to headcount reduction of sales and marketing personnel.
+The Group's sales and marketing expenses are primarily composed of marketing spending and expenses incurred in relation to sales and marketing personnel.
+The Group's ability to lower the sales and marketing expenses as a percentage of gross billings depends on the Group's ability to improve sales and marketing efficiency and leverage the Group's existing brand value and word-of-mouth referrals in the sales and marketing efforts.
+In 2020, 2021 and 2022, the percentage of the Group's sales and marketing expenses divided by the Group's gross billings was 90.4%, 88.8% and 75.5%, respectively.

-We have acquired many of our existing students through search engine marketing channels, mobile marketing channels and, to a lesser extent, offline channels.
-Further, we rely on a large sales force to provide counseling-oriented sales services to convert sales leads into enrollments.
-As such, the cost-effectiveness of our sales and marketing depends heavily on our ability to enhance returns from different marketing channels, as well as to improve the efficiency of our counseling-oriented sales activities.
-We also plan to further strengthen our mobile marketing endeavors, which we believe are particularly critical to attracting prospective students who are not yet aware of solutions available to satisfy their desire to pursue post-secondary and professional education.
-These initiatives have placed, and will continue to place, significant strains on our ability to sell and market our course offerings in an efficient and cost-effective manner.
+The Group has acquired many of the existing students through search engine marketing channels, mobile marketing channels and, to a lesser extent, offline channels.
+Further, the Group relies on a large sales force to provide counseling-oriented sales services to convert sales leads into enrollments.
+As such, the cost-effectiveness of the sales and marketing depends heavily on the ability to enhance returns from different marketing channels, as well as to improve the efficiency of the counseling-oriented sales activities.
+The Group also plans to further strengthen the mobile marketing endeavors, which we believe are particularly critical to attracting prospective students who are not yet aware of solutions available to satisfy their desire to pursue post-secondary and professional education.
+These initiatives have placed, and will continue to place, significant strains on the ability to sell and market the Group's course offerings in an efficient and cost-effective manner.